Asgore: Reception

 Asgore has generally been well received by critics, particularly for the emotional conflict behind his actions and backstory.
-Kotaku writer Joe Parlock considered him among the best new characters of 2015, feeling that despite the cast of Undertale being so solid, none of them were as "endearing, tragic, or adorable" as Asgore.
+Former Destructoid editor Darren Nakamura considered him among the best new characters of 2015, feeling that despite the cast of Undertale being so solid, none of them were as "endearing, tragic, or adorable" as Asgore.
 He considered him the most "conflicted and multi-dimensional" character in the game.
-Parlock discussed how the game frames him as an "unstoppable, terrifying force who will rip you limb from limb," the player discovers how good he actually is from the monsters.
-He commented that finding out how kind he is made it hurt to find out how damaged he was, which lead him to commit "truly evil" acts.
+Nakamura discussed how the game frames him as an "unstoppable, terrifying force who will rip you limb from limb," the player discovers how good he actually is from the monsters.
+He commented that finding out how kind he is made it hurt to find out how damaged he was, which led him to commit "truly evil" acts.
 Author Andrés José Almirall Nieves discussed how the moments before encountering Asgore, where monsters discussed their dreams of escaping and their appreciation for Asgore's actions, helped engendered empathy for Asgore's side of the story, which he felt reinforced Undertales message of "love and connection."

 The fight with Asgore was praised alongside the fight with Sans by Kotaku writer Ash Parrish for subverting what players of the Pacifist route can do in the fight.
 They felt that it forced players to decide whether to kill a character for the first time.
 Writer Tobias Salte Klausen also discussed the game removing player agency in this fight, also discussing how the game removes player agency in the Genocide fight by forcing the human to kill Asgore.
 Author Matthew Perez noted that, in the Genocide route, Asgore does not recognize the human as a human, suggesting that the question of "what kind of monster are you?" is meant to be a "sarcastic jab" at the player for their choices.